 7. Windshield Wipers

 Windshield wipers usually make use of linear actuators for their operation.
 The battery of the vehicle is connected to the wiper switch, which is further connected to the wiper motor.
 The wiper motor is attached to the actuating mechanism and the wiper blade.
-This forms an electrical circuit that is required to control the operation of windshield wipers.
+It forms an electrical circuit that is required to control the operation of windshield wipers.
 When the wiper switch is turned on, the circuit gets completed.
 This causes the actuating mechanism to get activated and induce linear and periodic motion into wiper blades.
-Hence, one can easily picturise the working of a linear actuator by looking at a pair of wiper blades sweeping dirt and water off the windshield.
+Hence, one can easily picturise the working of a linear actuator by looking at a pair of wiper blades, sweeping dirt and water off the windshield.

 8. Electric Fan

-The motor present inside an electric fan is yet another example of an electric fan.
+The motor present inside an electric fan is yet another example of an electric actuator.
 This is because it converts the electrical signal into the mechanical motion of the fan blades.
 It can easily be observed that the blades of a fan tend to exhibit a rotary motion, which is why rotary actuators are used in the internal circuitry of the fan.